 Mean score of companies in the Public Administration industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Saab reported total greenhouse gas emissions of approximately 691,334,000 kg CO2e, with Scope 1 emissions at about 13,504,000 kg CO2e, Scope 2 emissions at approximately 8,220,000 kg CO2e (market-based), and a significant Scope 3 total of around 669,610,000 kg CO2e.
-This represents a notable increase from 2022, where total emissions were about 40,547,000 kg CO2e.
-Saab has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 GHG emissions by 42% by 2030 from a 2020 baseline.
-Additionally, the company plans to reduce absolute Scope 3 emissions, which include upstream transportation, business travel, and the use of sold products, by 25% by the same year.
-By 2050, Saab aims for net-zero emissions across its entire value chain, with a long-term target of reducing Scope 1 and 2 emissions by 90% and Scope 3 emissions by 90% from the 2020 baseline.
-Furthermore, Saab is committed to ensuring that 50% of its suppliers, based on spend for purchased goods and services and capital goods, will have science-based targets by 2027.
-These initiatives align with industry standards and reflect Saab's dedication to addressing climate change and reducing its carbon footprint.
+In 2023, Saab reported total greenhouse gas emissions of approximately 691,334,000 kg CO2e.
+This figure includes 13,504,000 kg CO2e from Scope 1 emissions, 8,220,000 kg CO2e from market-based Scope 2 emissions, and a significant 669,610,000 kg CO2e from Scope 3 emissions.
+The Scope 3 emissions primarily stem from purchased goods and services, use of sold products, and business travel.
+Saab has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 GHG emissions by 42% by 2030, using 2020 as the base year.
+Additionally, the company plans to reduce Scope 3 emissions by 25% within the same timeframe.
+By 2050, Saab aims to achieve net-zero emissions across its entire value chain, with a long-term target of reducing Scope 1 and 2 emissions by 90% and Scope 3 emissions by 90% as well.
+Furthermore, Saab is committed to ensuring that 50% of its suppliers, based on spend, will have science-based targets by 2027.
+These initiatives reflect Saab's dedication to sustainability and its proactive approach to addressing climate change, aligning with industry standards and global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents